vippsas/vipps-order-management-api/vipps-order-management-api.md

   * Category
 * Receipt

 OrderInfo is added using the /orders endpoint.
-On this api it is possible to add an Image, a Link and a Category to a payment.
+On this API it is possible to add an Image, a Link and a Category to a payment.
 The /receipt endpoint is used to add receipt-info like orderLines and VAT information.

 # OrderInfo
-The /orders api allows the addition of Image, Links and Categories to Vipps transactions.
-Link and category is mandatory when using this api, and Images are optional.
+The /orders API allows the addition of Image, Links and Categories to Vipps transactions.
+Link and category is mandatory when using this API, and Images are optional.

 ## link
 In order to provide customers with more up to date information about their order, you can add a URL / link to the payment receipt in Vipps that can take the customer to a location on your website.
 Links are activated when a customer clicks the link area on the Vipps receipt.
 The mobile device's standard web browser will open and the user is redirected to the link location.